 Diesel all-terrain scissor lifts are the ones you can usually hire in boom heights above around 8m.
 These are the outdoor scissor lifts you can often see working under bridges on road work jobs.
 They have meaty wheels which means they can traverse undulating ground and rock.
 The larger boom heights are harder to find than the shorter ones.
 You can typically find scissor lifts under 14m in most access equipment supplier fleets.
 The 18m + heights are few and far between, so an EWP or telehandler could be better suited to your job if you need to get that high.

-Tracked Scissor Lift Hire Rates
+What are Tracked Scissor Lift hire rates?

 - 6m working height tracked scissor lift hire rates: $250 - $370 per day